What Is the Difference Between Any-Occupation Policy and Regular or Own Occupation?

 A disability lawyer may help you understand the time constraints and offer legal advice, so you understand all your options.
 They may also help explain the difference between an any-occupation policy and a regular- or own-occupation policy.

 If you are feeling frustrated and overwhelmed just thinking about filing an appeal after your insurer has denied your claim, or if you know someone who is, contact the team at Preszler Injury Lawyers today.
 We offer a free initial consultation and are happy to review your case.
-Call us today at (416) 364-2000.
+Call us today at 1-800-JUSTICE.